 - Place in a bowl of water and lemon juice until ready for use.

 Store in a cool, dry area for up to 1 week.

 Colombia: October – June for both Espino & Blanco

 Costa Rica: July – November for Blanco

-Caribbean, Central America, South America and South Florida
+Caribbean, Central America, and South America.

 - Excellent source of fiber